How to Negotiate Salary for Your Next Career Move

 Be confident & concise

-If the employer cannot agree to your salary request or compensation plan in full, remaining flexible and open-minded will allow for discussion.
-You may be able to ask for alternative rewards, like performance-based bonus models instead of the Base salary(? ).
+If the employer isn’t able to your salary or compensation arrangement Being flexible and open will help open the door to discussion.
+You could ask about alternative incentives like performance-based bonus structures instead of Base salary(? ).

-You must remain professional during the negotiation process - regardless of how smoothly or poorly it’s going: Being too aggressive or making unreasonable demands could lead to a negative outcome for everybody that is.
+Make sure to remain professional throughout the negotiation process regardless of how smoothly or not: fighting too much or imposing unreasonable demands will likely result in an unfavourable outcome for everybody involved.

 Practice active listening

-Listening is as crucial as communicating during these kinds of conversations.
-Listen attentively from the other party during negotiations hearing requested amount carefully & clarifying doubts if at all while gently sticking with what you originally requested.
-Ultimately both parties should be able to reach a satisfactory conclusion.
+Listening is just as important as communicating during these kinds of conversations.
+Be attentive to the any other participant during negotiations, observing the amount requested carefully and clarifying doubts, if necessary, while gently sticking with what you originally requested.
+In the end, both parties must be able to reach a satisfactory conclusion.

-Your Network is Important Speak to friends who have been in similar positions or reaching out through the professional network and brainstorming with members of professional associations.
+Your network is important Talk to your friends who have had similar experiences or reaching out through professionally-oriented networks and brainstorming with members of professional associations.

-Be confident & concise Talk clearly about your personal experiences accomplishments, job goals and achievements.
+Be confident & concise Be clear about your experience, achievements and job expectations.
 Focus on tangible results.

-Keep your mind open Ask about alternative incentives like performance-based bonus structures instead of Base salary. (?).
-Be sure remain professional during the negotiation process.
+Keep your mind open Consider alternative incentives such as the performance-based bonuses instead of Base salary (?).
+Make sure to remain professional during the negotiation.

-Practice active listening Listening is equally important as speaking during these kinds of conversations.
-Take what you have learned away from these conversations and incorporate them into future discussions you’ll likely be involved in.
+Practice active listening Listening is just as important as communicating in these kinds of conversations.
+Consider what you’ve learned from these discussions and incorporate them into future conversations you’ll probably be involved in.

-Are you ready for your next job change?
-Check out Fremantle Resume ‘s services today!
+Are you ready for your next career change?
+Take a look at the services of our Fremantle Resume ‘s services today!

-Negotiating salary is discussing and finalizing the compensation package for a position.
-When you negotiate this it is possible to discuss not only the base salary, but also benefits like health insurance, retirement plans as well as other benefits.
+It is the act of negotiating and deciding on the compensation package for a job.
+In this negotiation it is possible to discuss not just your salary base, but also additional benefits such as health insurance, retirement plans and many more.

-Negotiating your pay can provide you a greater financial future as well as show that you know your worth.
-It will also allow you to avoid leaving money on the table.
+Negotiating your salary will give you a better financial outlook as well as indicate that you are aware of your worth.
+It will also allow you to avoid putting money on the table.

 When should I begin to negotiate a salary?